NaoIchihara/tokyo18/lecture/handout.md

 - In k-fold CV, we split the training data into k folds, take 1 fold to validate and remaining k-1 folds to train.
 Then calculate the chosen performance metric, repeat k times and average the result.

 ## Others
 - A Receiver Operating Characteristic (ROC) curve is a plot of true positive rate (sensitivity) against false positive rate.
 An ideal classifier will produce a curve that hugs the top left-hand corner, maximizing the area under the curve (AUC).
+Random guessing is equivalent to AUC of 0.5.
 - When dealing with imbalanced data, we can under- or over-sample to create balanced datasets, or apply class weights.